raselahmmedgit/AeonicTech-AddressManagementApi/README.md

 ## Programming Language, Web Technologies, Frameworks and Scripts used to Build this Application.

-I have build this CMS using the following:
+I have build this Application using the following:

 1. ASP.NET Core 5.0
 2. C#